priyankaVerma21/lau-performance/README.md

-Gatling nightly performance tests for Location Reference Data (LRD).
+Log and Audit Performance

-# Log-Audit-Perftest
+Gatling performance tests for Log and Audit